 EMSA's sustainability work is wide and deep.
-It ranges from the provision of environmental expertise, facts, and data (including the first-ever report on the environmental impact of maritime transport - the European Maritime Transport Environmental Report (EMTER)), to supporting the European Commission and the EU Member States on the implementation of the relevant environmental legislation (including the MRV Regulation, the Port Reception Facilities Directive, and the Sulphur Directive).
-EMSA's activities also encompass work in alternative fuels and sources of renewable energy, marine litter, underwater noise, greenhouse gases at international and EU level, anti-fouling and ballast water, among many other issues.
-EMSA participates in a range of initiatives related to the European Green Deal by providing technical support and data to the European Commission and Member States, including on the Fuel EU Maritime initiative, the Zero Pollution Action plan initiative and the work carried out at the International Maritime Organization on energy efficiency and carbon intensity.
+It ranges from the provision of environmental expertise, facts and data (including the first-ever report on the environmental impact of maritime transport - European Maritime Transport Environmental Report (EMTER) prepared jointly with the European Environment Agency), to supporting the European Commission and the EU Member States on the implementation of the relevant environmental legislation (including the EU MRV Regulation, the Port Reception Facilities Directive and the Sulphur Directive).
+EMSA's activities also encompass work in alternative fuels and sources of renewable energy, marine litter, underwater noise, greenhouse gases at international and EU level, antifouling and ballast water, among many other issues.